-43. Dispute Resolution.
+45. Dispute Resolution.
 The dispute resolution process provided for in Chapter 2260 of the Texas Government Code shall be used by TWU and Contractor to attempt to resolve any claim for breach of contract made by Contractor, to the extent it is applicable to the Agreement and not preempted by other law.
 Except as otherwise provided by law, nothing herein is a waiver by TWU of the right to seek redress in a court of law.

+46. Disclaimers, Approvals.
+TWU will not be bound by any “disclaimers” or “click to approve” terms or conditions now or hereafter contained in any website used by TWU in connection with this Agreement.

+47. Recurring Charges / Auto Renewals.
+Notwithstanding any auto-renewal provisions in the agreement between the parties, no auto-renewals are permitted under this Agreement.

-44. STATUTORY LIMITATIONS.
+48. STATUTORY LIMITATIONS.
 THE PARTIES ARE AWARE THAT THERE ARE CONSTITUTIONAL AND STATUTORY LIMITATIONS ON THE AUTHORITY TWU (A STATE AGENCY) TO ENTER INTO CERTAIN TERMS AND CONDITIONS OF THE AGREEMENT, INCLUDING, BUT NOT LIMITED TO, THOSE TERMS AND CONDITIONS RELATING TO LIENS ON TWU’S PROPERTY; DISCLAIMERS AND LIMITATIONS OF WARRANTIES; DISCLAIMERS AND LIMITATIONS OF LIABILITY FOR DAMAGES; WAIVERS, DISCLAIMERS AND LIMITATIONS OF LEGAL RIGHTS, REMEDIES, REQUIREMENTS AND PROCESSES; LIMITATIONS OF PERIODS TO BRING LEGAL ACTION; GRANTING CONTROL OF LITIGATION OR SETTLEMENT TO ANOTHER PARTY; LIABILITY FOR ACTS OR OMISSIONS OF THIRD PARTIES; PAYMENT OF ATTORNEYS’ FEES; DISPUTE RESOLUTION; INDEMNITIES; AND CONFIDENTIALITY (COLLECTIVELY, THE “LIMITATIONS”), AND TERMS AND CONDITIONS RELATED TO THE LIMITATIONS WILL NOT BE BINDING ON TWU EXCEPT TO THE EXTENT AUTHORIZED BY THE LAWS AND CONSTITUTION OF THE STATE OF TEXAS.

 TWU SHALL NOT BE LIABLE TO CONTRACTOR OR ANY THIRD PARTY FOR ANY INDIRECT, INCIDENTAL, SPECIAL, PUNITIVE, EXEMPLARY OR CONSEQUENTIAL DAMAGES, WHETHER IN AN ACTION IN CONTRACT OR TORT (INCLUDING NEGLIGENCE AND STRICT LIABILITY) RESULTING FROM TWU’S PERFORMANCE OR ANY FAILURE TO PERFORM HEREUNDER INCLUDING WITHOUT LIMITATION LOSS OF ANTICIPATED PROFITS OR BENEFITS, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.